prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

- - We'll start with the same itx lists from before...
+ - Same itx lists as before... plus the commit list

- - Except now, we also have any empty commit list

 ---